-Greg Isbister, Chief Executive Officer, Blis
+Greg Isbister, CEO, Blis

 Whilst we are known to many as an ad-tech company with location targeting abilities, we also work with massive amounts of big data across platforms and devices, to secure the best consumer intelligence and serve the most relevant ads.
 How exactly does this work in practice?
 What are our key technologies?
 And how do we actually target audiences based on location?